 Gundam 00 had a few instances of Deconstructing tropes from previous Gundam series examples of which would be showing the corpse of Neil Dylandy to show everyone that he is indeed very dead, a very realistic portrayal of just how hopeless Rebellious Princess's Marina's situation is (her nation is now gone and her country never gotten better beforehand.

 The Movie has a different ending; a Happily Ever After and World Peace for everyone through Instrumentality, including the aliens who killed countless human soldiers.
 It preaches that war is the product of misunderstandings and everyone would get along as long as we didn't miscommunicate.
 This may also be considered a deconstruction of the traditional Gundam ending, which is often bittersweet, if not a complete downer.
-Also because not only do the resident Expy Newtypes really are the next stage in human evolution and really do lead humanity to glory, the usual denial of this becoming somewhat of a Gundam trope in itself.
+Also because not only do the resident Expy Newtypes really are the next stage in human evolution and really do lead humanity to glory, the usual denial of this becoming of a Gundam trope in itself.
 Thereby Reconstructing the typical shonen mecha genre.

 Mobile Suit Gundam: War In The Pocket is a deconstruction of boys growing up playing soldier toys and being obsessed with war.

 The first generation of Gundam Age presents itself as a deconstruction of a warrior messiah.

 Strange Dawn.
 The people of the other world are cute Super-Deformed creatures but they are still as flawed as us humans.
 One of the girls transported to this world is so bent on going home that she is willing to take questionable actions (like siding with the bad guys).
 The other girl wants to help the natives but is too weakhearted to be of any use.
 Things get so messed up that it takes a Deus ex Machina to resolve everything.